 The Lieberman Fellowships are intended to support outstanding graduate students who embody these ideals and values, and who will become the next generation of academic leaders.
 Students who are honored as Lieberman Fellows have already demonstrated outstanding accomplishments, as well as the potential for leadership roles within the academic community and promising careers in university teaching and research.

 Eligible students are nominated by their school.
 Students must be in their first five years of graduate study to be eligble.
 Please contact the representative from your school dean's office for more information.
-When advisor and student are in different schools, use procedures determined by the dean's office of the student's degree department.
+When advisor and student are in different schools, use procedures determined by the dean's office of the student's degree program.